 Sue: What is it with Keff McCulloch and ****ing doors?

-The episode concludes with another piece-to-camera.
+And wouldn’t you know it, the episode concludes with another piece-to-camera.

 Tom Baker: Chris and Clare entered the chamber and the young man rushed forward to try to help.
 A sphere absorbed Chris’ mind in an instant.
 The prisoners, including Chris, advanced menacingly towards me.

-Sue: That doesn’t look great, does it?
+Sue: That doesn’t look good, does it?

 Me: God knows what it would have looked like in 1979.

-After all that, Skagra is deposited back on his ship.
+Skagra is deposited back on his ship.

 Sue: Thank God he’s not reading 50 Shades of Grey to them.